Embodying Our Anti-Racist Values at School

 Virtual Format Rates

 AISNE Workshops are open both to AISNE member schools and non-member schools.
-The rates for this particular workshop reflect the depth of experiences offered, including the three bonus discussion opportunities.
+The rates for this particular workshop reflect the depth of experiences offered, including three bonus discussion opportunities.

 AISNE Member Schools